thetisproject/thetis/docs/source/demo_2d_channel_bnd.rst

 At each boundary we need to define the external value of the prognostic variables, i.e. in this case the water elevation and velocity.
-The value should be either a Firedrake :py:class:`Constant` or :py:class:`Function` (in case the boundary condition is not uniform in space).
+The value should be either a Firedrake :py:class:`~.firedrake.constant.Constant` or :py:class:`~.firedrake.function.Function` (in case the boundary condition is not uniform in space).

 We store the boundary conditions in a dictionary::